 If your target is behind a and your Double-Take Console is located behind the NAT router with the target, specify the name or IP address of the source and the name or private IP address of the target.
 NAT router but your source is not, and your Double-Take Console is located on the source network, specify the name or IP address of the source and the public IP address of the target (which is the public address of the target's NAT router).
-If your source and target are both behind a single NAT router with multiple public NICs, specify the public IP addresses for the source and the target.
+If your source and target are both behind a single NAT router with multiple public NICs, and your Double-Take Console is located outside of the router, specify the public IP addresses for the source and the target.